 So, which one should you choose?
 How about using a mix of both to ensure ease of use and ultimate security?

-The Ledger Nano is a range of hardware wallets that allows you to connect with trusted third-party hot wallets like MetaMask and MyEtherWallet.
+The Ledger Nano is a range of hardware wallets that allows you to connect with trusted third-party hot wallets like MetaMask.
 When you link your Ledger Nano to MetaMask, the private key controlling your NFTs still remains in your hardware wallet, tucked away in the fortress of its secure element chip, all while your hot wallet can read your balance and help you manage it.

-Hence, you can connect your MetaMask wallet to any NFT marketplace like Rarible or Open Sea and easily trade the NFTs from the security of your Ledger device.
-Every time you want to make an action, the MetaMask wallet will send a request to your Nano wallet, asking your permission to approve it.
-The transaction will only take place when you sign/approve the request using the private key in your hardware wallet.
+Hence, you can connect your MetaMask wallet to any NFT marketplace like Rarible or Open Sea and easily trade the assets from within the security of your device.
+Every time you initiate an action, the MetaMask wallet will send a request to your Ledger device.
+The transaction will only take place when you physically sign/approve the request using the private key in your hardware wallet.

 This works the same as your bank sending you a one-time password on your mobile phone to approve transactions, but only this time with the blockchain’s immutable level of security.
-And as long as you have your Nano, and safeguard your recovery phrase, no one can steal your NFTs.
+And as long as you have your Ledger device, and safeguard your recovery phrase, no one can steal your NFTs.

 Connecting Your MetaMask Wallet To The Ledger Nano

-If what we said above sounds promising, here are the simple steps you can follow to connect your Ledger Nano with MetaMask:
+If what we said above sounds promising, here are the simple steps you can follow to connect your Ledger Nano to MetaMask: